How Much Is 100 Kilograms

 • Proper Lifting Techniques: Always bend your knees and lift with your legs, keeping your back straight.
 Avoid twisting your body while lifting.

-• Use of Equipment: For heavy loads, utilize appropriate lifting equipment such as forklifts, pallet jacks, or cranes to minimize physical strain.
+• Use of Equipment: For heavy loads, work with appropriate lifting equipment such as forklifts, pallet jacks, or cranes to minimize physical strain.

 • Teamwork: When lifting heavy objects, work as a team to ensure proper coordination and balance.